Ajayt036/About-Me/README.md

 ### Hey there!
 I am Ajay, an aspiring Data Scientist.
 #### In 20 seconds, Below is the timeline of my journey into the world of Data Intelligence.

 - **2016** - Completed bachelor's and started my first job as a Reporting Analyst at Wipro Limited.
-The role was to provide business insights by analyzing metrics and designing reports.
 - **2018** - Promoted to a Data Analyst.
 Started to prepare databases using SQL, and dashboards in Power BI or Tableau.
 - **2020** - Promoted to Senior Data Analyst, became part of COO team to prepare analytical studies and statistical models to meet the business requirements.
 - **2021** - Enrolled in Masters of Science in Business Analytics Program(Full time) at California State University East-bay, USA.